HIKING HOME PADDLING

 (Navigation Charts 159, 160 and 161)

-The ramp I used for this trip is located in Syracuse, Ohio (full directions below).
-This is a really nice ramp with a very interesting little ecosystem off to the left when you reach the bottom.
-This location is also part of the Syracuse Community Park so there’s plenty of parking available here.
+The ramp I used for this trip is located in Syracuse, Ohio.
+This is a really nice ramp with a very interesting little ecosystem off to the left of the bottom (shown in the photo below).
+This location is also part of the Syracuse Community Park so there’s plenty of parking available and likely plenty going on.
+NOTE: For a shorter trip you can also put in from the ramp in Racine, Ohio which just a little further upriver.
+I did this in 2024 and paddled up to the dam and back.
+This is quite a pleasant stretch as it's one of the quietest stretches I think I've encountered on the Ohio.

-Today I got on the water, headed over to the West Virginia side in order to get the best pictures of Syracuse and the nearby community of Racine, and then began paddling upriver.
-From the point of the ramp you’re at mile 245.5, and from an upriver perspective what the river will do here is make a right curve, to then follow with a long 4 ½ mile straight stretch.
-Following that, you'll have a second right curve, to finally arrive at the Racine Lock and Dam up at mile 237.5.
+Today I got on the water and first headed over to the West Virginia side in order to get a better all-encompassing view of Syracuse before heading upriver.
+From the point of this ramp you’re at mile 245.5, and from an upriver perspective what the river will do here is make a right curve and then follow with a long 4 ½ mile straight stretch.
+Following that, you'll have a second right curve, to finally arrive at the Racine Lock and Dam at mile 237.5.
 You’ll find, by the way, that the bulk of my pictures were taken from the vantage point of one looking downstream as this was the best way to take advantage of the sun today.
-The first shot below was taken looking back downriver toward the ramp while the second is a general shot of Syracuse, Ohio.
+The first two shots below were taken looking at the ramp while the third is a general shot of Syracuse.

 Syracuse is, as one might expect, a very small town with a population that’s purported to be a little less than 1,000.
-It's got a nice looking little café called the River Way Cafe if you're looking for a bite to eat after a day of paddling, and from down on the river what particularly intrigued me was the shot below.
-Quite a bit of landscaping has been done here and I’m wondering if this might have been part of an old town park (one older than the one from which I put-in).
+It's got a nice looking little café called the River Way Cafe if you're looking for a bite to eat (unfortunately it was no longer here in 2024), and from down on the water what I found particularly intriguing was the area shown below.
+Quite a bit of landscaping has been done here, you see, and I’m wondering if this might have been part of an older version of the town park.
+As you can see, it's quite well done.
 Meanwhile, on the other side of the river, there’s another little town called New Haven, West Virginia.
 This community is supposed to be a little larger than Syracuse but I couldn’t see much of it at all from the water.

 Reaching the mouth of the Little Broad Creek at mile 244 I turned around to take the first picture below.
-As for this little stream, I found it to be navigable for roughly 200 yards (back to the point of a bridge span for US highway 33) and as I was paddling out my eyes were met with the scenes like those in the second picture…
+This little stream was navigable for roughly 200 yards back to the point of a bridge span for US highway 33 and as I was paddling out my eyes were met with the scenes like those in the second picture…

 Check out the river bank in here too!
 I’m wondering what kinds of creatures might live in all those holes you see?

-Meanwhile, across from all this in Ohio, your eyes will meet with some very pleasant rural scenes, amid witch you'll spot an old lock and dam location at mile 242.5.
+Meanwhile, across from all this in Ohio, your eyes will meet with some very pleasant rural scenes amid which you'll spot an old lock and dam location at mile 242.5.
 This one has been turned into a campground - Lock 24 RV Park.
-Now this is how to recycle!
-I love it when they can re-use these in a classy way!
+This is how to recycle!
+I love it when they can re-use these instead of letting them go to waste!

 What really floored me here, however, was a phenomenon that I didn’t notice until I was returning later in the day.
-It seemed as if there was a large, long, shimmering creature moving just underneath the surface of the water – one that had orange spots!
-It took me a while to take in this scene.
+You see, it seemed as if there was a large, long, shimmering creature moving just underneath the surface of the water – one that had orange spots!
+Well, it took me a while to make some sense of this.
 What was really happening?
 Well, the “creature” was the old lock wall, but why did it seem to be moving?
 I looked closer and saw the reason...
-It seems that a school of minnows had been swimming here and that they’d apparently been separated by the wall which lies only about an inch or so under the surface of the water.
+It seems that a school of minnows had been swimming here and they’d apparently been separated by the wall which was lying only about an inch or so under the surface of the water.
 Well, it turns out that the motion I was seeing was due to the “strays” trying to struggle over the wall to join their comrades!

-As for the orange spots on the wall (do you see them in the bottom of the picture?)
+As for the orange spots on the wall (do you see them in the bottom of this next picture?)
 I can only speculate that they were made as boats bumped against the wall and produced chips.
 The resulting orange hue might be due to some form of algae partial to such spots.
 That, or perhaps it’s due to some type of mineral exposed under the surface of the rock.
-I’d be interested to know for sure if someone could tell me.
-My email address is on my "About Me" page.
+I'm honestly not sure.

 Anyway, once you pass the last of the AEP operation on the West Virginia side you’ll be in the midst of the community of Racine, Ohio.
 I glanced up through the shoreline trees at one point and saw a particularly intriguing old building here.
 It appeared to have the name of “Cross - Established 1860”, but there’s also a nice little beach here too.
 Then, going just a little further up, you’ll spot the town boat ramp.
-This is a multi-lane affair which appears to lie in the midst of Star Mill Community Park.
+Star Mill Community Park is up there, but this ramp isn't actually within the park.
+It's actually a little further down the road.

 Continuing on, you’ll see some power lines up near mile 241.
 Here lie some moorings on the Ohio side for a business that I can’t seem to find the name of, while at the same point in West Virginia you’ll find an AEP water intake and what looks to be a grain storage location.
 When I got to one of the power line towers, however, I spotted something a little more interesting - a huge nest with the “owner” perched on it!
 This looks like an osprey to me, but I’m not sure...